 -

 Farmers experience food loss and inefficiencies for many reasons.
 Most notably, a lack of reliable market can prevent them from adequately investing in their business.
-Because Farms for Food Equity purchases these at-risk products (overruns, imperfects, etc), farms have a reliable market that they otherwise would not have.
+Because Farms for Food Equity purchases these at-risk products (overruns, imperfects, etc), farmers have greater market confidence, better income predictability and are able to invest in their workforce.
+Itβs a solution that strengthens our communities and builds resilience in our local food system.

 -